 Saturday, September 20 at 7:30pm || Doors open at 6:30pm

-Reserved Seating - $35 - $70*
+Reserved Seating - $37.00-$84.50*

-Tickets - $65* (does not include show or Fair gate admission)
+Tickets - $72* (does not include show or Fair gate admission)

 Join us at the VIP Tent for the Joel McHale Pre-Show Party.
 Enjoy a delicious meal in the VIP Tent, private bar, a live DJ playing your favorite hits, a selfie station, early access to select merchandise (subject to availability) and giveaways throughout the night.
 Pre-show parties are the place to pre-funk before the show!
 Get tickets here!

-*Online orders subject to standard fees.
 All tickets are non-refundable and non-exchangeable, regardless of weather.
 Events held rain or shine.

 Verified tickets are sold ONLY by the Washington State Fair at thefair.com.
 We cannot guarantee tickets purchased from third-party sellers are valid.
 Additionally, we are unable to assist with tickets purchased from third-party sellers.
 Ticket holder agrees to comply with all Washington State Fair policies and protocols.

-Washington and a member of their championship football team.
-He also graduated with an MFA from the
+Born in Rome and raised in Seattle, Washington, McHale was a history major at the University of Washington and a member of their championship football team.
+He also graduated with an MFA from the Actor's Training Program.
+McHale resides in Los Angeles with his wife and two sons.

 Kelsey Cook is the daughter of an International Yo-Yo Champion and a Professional Foosball player, which made for a humor-filled life at a young age.